-- Subject/Programme committees with student representation - Module evaluations by students - Students surveys, e.g. National Student Survey (NSS) - Annual quality monitoring and action planning through the AMR process - Peer review/observation of teaching - The moderation of assessed coursework - Student Representatives and Staff Student Consultative Committees - Module, Progression and Award Boards - External Examiners External examiners are appointed for all programmes of study.
+- Subject / Programme committees with student representation - Module evaluations by students - Students surveys, e.g. National Student Survey (NSS) - Annual quality monitoring and action planning through the AMR process - Peer review/observation of teaching - The moderation of assessed coursework - Student Representatives and the Student Voice Forum - Module, Progression and Award Boards - External Examiners External examiners are appointed for all programmes of study.
 They oversee the assessment process and their duties include: approving assessment tasks, reviewing assessment marks, attending assessment boards and reporting to the University on the assessment process.

-Feedback mechanisms for the proposed provision ensure that the voice of GUL students is heard.
-The student representative system has been developed in London, and student representatives received training to ensure that they understand their role and how they can input into University decision-making processes.
-Student representatives from London are invited to contribute to meetings of the Student Council.
-It has also been agreed to extend membership of LTSE to include representation from London campus.
-London-based students are asked to evaluate programmes and modules in the same way as other University students.
+Feedback mechanisms for the proposed provision ensure that the voice of students is heard.
+The student representative representatives received training to ensure that they understand their role and how they can input into University decision-making processes.